 How Drug Addiction Has Affected The Foster Care System

-On July 15, the academic journal JAMA Pediatrics published a study that examines how drug abuse and the Opioid Epidemic have strained the foster care system in the United States.
+On July 15, the academic journal JAMA Pediatrics published a study that examines how drug abuse and the opioid epidemic have strained the foster care system in the United States.
 The researchers obtained their data from the Adoption and Foster Care Analysis and Reporting System, a federal government information project.
 Almost 5 million children entered foster care between 2000 and 2017.
 There are many reasons why the authorities take children away from their parents, including neglect and child abuse.
-Drug addiction, especially addiction to opioids, is becoming an increasingly common reason.
+Drug addiction, especially addiction to opioids, is becoming an increasingly common reason parents are losing custody of their children.
 According to the study, 1,162,668 children entered the foster care system between 2000 and 2017 because of their parents’ drug addiction.

 Paid Advertising.
 We receive advertising fees from purchases through BetterHelp links.